lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 Now you can create your own integrations that access the resources that will be in the *AmplifyCentralIntegrationUtils* project
 ![](https://i.imgur.com/j1Q5dEQ.png)

+You will need to edit the Connectors in the Utilities Project with your credentials.
+You may also need to edit variables in the integrations to customize the integrations to match your environment.
+One example is the Amplify Central base URL which is used to construct URLs to Amplify resources that are displayed in a MS Teams notification.

 ## Connectors